MShahzadMirza/GhostHunters/README.md

 # Development Philosophy

 Build slowly.
 Build cleanly.
 Keep the game playable at all times.
 Every new feature should extend the existing systems instead of replacing them.

+## Development Rules

+- One feature at a time.
+- One small change at a time.
+- Keep files focused on one responsibility.
+- Use `const` and `let`.
+- Avoid unnecessary complexity.
+- Only create new files when they are actually needed.
+- Never rewrite working systems without a good reason.

+Future save data:

+- Player
+- Weapons
+- Inventory
+- XP
+- Missions
+- Settings